Content is the new advertising.

 Myth #3: Quality content generates leads.
 Is this a myth or does it contain some element of truth?
 I think the latter is true.
 With quality content, some of the hurdles inherent in convincing prospects and customers to take your offer are eliminated.

 HubSpot highlights the six reasons why great content fails.
 Just because your content is of high quality doesn’t mean it will generate leads for your business.
-That’s a dumb idea.
+That’s a mistaken belief.
 What about “marketing?”
 You also need a marketing strategy that works.
 Otherwise, you may fail, regardless of how useful your content is.

 You need to understand your target audience and you need to create content that appeals to them.
-And most importantly, you MUST promote and market the content.
-If you fail to market the articles, videos, blog posts, podcasts, and short reports that you create regularly, you will not succeed in online marketing.
+Most importantly, you MUST promote and market the content.
+If you fail to market the articles, videos, blog posts, podcasts and short reports that you create regularly, you will not succeed in online marketing.

 The days of “write it and they will come” are long gone, if they were ever here to begin with.
 Don’t dwell on that.
 After all, the formula is:

 Important Rule: Know Your Audienceinbound marketing field, you must have a detailed picture of your target audience, in order to create optimal and helpful content for it.